 Measurement range request and a Measurement Request element with Measurement Type equal to Measurement pause request (see 10.11.9.7 (Measurement pause)).

+If dot11RMFineTimingMsmtRangeRepActivated is false, a STA shall reject any Fine Timing Measurement Range request and shall respond with a Radio Measurement Report frame including a Measurement Report element with the Incapable field set to 1.

 10.11.10.3 Receiving a neighbor report

 Note to reader, not for inclusion in the draft, in the bulleted language below, use dot11FineTimingMsmtRespActivated only if Carlos Aldana’s document 14/525 is adopted; else use dot11FineTimingMsmtActivated(two times

+When (#2403)

+— an AP that has both dot11FineTimingMsmtRespActivated and dot11RMLCIMeasurementActivated equal to true receives a Measurement Request element with Measurement Type equal to LCI request, or

+— an AP that has both dot11FineTimingMsmtRespActivated and dot11RMCivicMeasurementActivated equal to true receives a Measurement Request element with Measurement Type equal to Location Civic request

+within a Neighbor Report Request frame then the AP shall include a Neighbor Report element for the AP’s own BSSID.

 When (#2403)